nikvoronin/Xm4Battery/README.md

 # Xm4Battery

-Battery level of WH-1000XM4 headphones and other series models, based on the WMI wrapper for Plug-and-Play devices.
+Battery level of WH-1000XM4 headphones and other series models, based on the `WMI` wrapper for Plug-and-Play devices.

+> [!NOTE]
 > WMI = Windows Management Interface.

 The primary goal of the project is to get battery level of `WH-1000XM4` headphones.
 Perhaps `Xm4Battery` might also works with similar models of headphones such as WH-1000XM4, WF-1000XM4 or WH-1000XM3-5-6-etc.